-- In the manager Welcome page, click the Applications tab at the top of the page.
+- Click the Applications tab at the top of the page.

-- In the Applications contents panel, click the name of your live application (such as live).
+- In the Applications contents panel, click the name of your live application.

 - On the live application page Properties tab, click MediaCaster Stream Monitor in the Quick Links bar.

 - Click Edit in the MediaCaster Stream Monitor properties area, select the Enabled check box next to streamTimeout, and then change the default value if desired.
-This property sets the time (in milliseconds) that the server waits until trying to reconnect to a stream that goes offline.
+This property sets the time (in milliseconds) that Wowza Streaming Engine waits until trying to reconnect to a stream that goes offline.

 - Click Save, and then restart the application when prompted to apply the changes.

-- Use a text editor to open the [install-dir]/conf/[application]/Application.xml file for your live application and add the following property to the MediaCaster/Properties container.
-Be sure to add the properties to the correct <Properties> container in Application.xml as there are several such containers in the file.
+Use a text editor to open the [install-dir]/conf/[application]/Application.xml file for your live application and add the following property to the MediaCaster/Properties container.
+Be sure to add the properties to the correct <Properties> container in Application.xml as there are several in the file.

 <Property> <Name>streamTimeout</Name> <Value>12000</Value> <Type>Integer</Type> </Property>